openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Extracts a sub-tensor from the `operand` and produces a `result` tensor.
-`start_indices` contain the starting indices of the slice for each dimension, `limit_indices` contain the ending indices (exclusive) for the slice for each dimension, and `strides` contain the strides for each dimension.
+Extracts a slice from the `operand` using statically-computed starting indices and produces a `result` tensor. `start_indices` contain the starting indices of the slice for each dimension, `limit_indices` contain the ending indices (exclusive) for the slice for each dimension, and `strides` contain the strides for each dimension.

 More formally, `result[i0, ..., iR-1] = operand[j0, ..., jR-1]` where
 `jd = start_indices[d] + id * strides[d]`.